deployphp/docs/api.md

 * `inventory(string $file): Host[]`

-Load list of hosts from file.
+Load a list of hosts from a file.

 ### desc

 * `desc(string $description)`

-Set task description.
+Set a task description.

 ### task